Governor Mifflin Senior High School

 Governor Mifflin Senior High School is the only high school in the Governor Mifflin School District.
 Named for the Revolutionary War major and first governor of Pennsylvania, Thomas Mifflin, it is located in Shillington, Berks County, Pennsylvania and serves students in the five communities of Shillington, Kenhorst, Mohnton, Cumru, and Brecknock.

 Governor Mifflin's mascot and logo is "Marvin the Mustang."
 The school competes at the AAAAA and AAAAAA level in the PIAA categories.
-As of the 2020-21 school year, Governor Mifflin Senior High School had a student population of 1,482 and 83.7 teachers of a full-time basis for a student-teacher ratio of 17.71.
+As of the 2020-2021 school year, Governor Mifflin Senior High School had a student population of 1,482 and 83.7 teachers of a full-time basis for a student-teacher ratio of 17.71.

 History

 Governor Mifflin Senior High School replaced Shillington High School in 1953.
 At that time, the Shillington High School building became the Governor Mifflin Junior High School.

-As Shillington High School, it was notably attended by famed American author John Updike, as well as in the graduating class of 2022, Gatorade Football Player Of The Year Nick Singleton.
+As Shillington High School, it was notably attended by famed American author John Updike, as well as in the graduating class of 2022, Gatorade Football Player Of The Year Nicholas Singleton.